 The industry in which we operate is subject to extensive regulation.
 We are subject to regulation and supervision both federally and in each applicable local jurisdiction.
 In general, these regulations are designed to protect Clients and the insured and to protect the integrity of the financial markets, rather than to protect stockholders or creditors.
 Our ability to conduct business in these jurisdictions depends on our compliance with the rules and regulations promulgated by federal, state and other regulatory and self-regulatory authorities.
 Failure to comply with regulatory requirements, or changes in regulatory requirements or interpretations, could result in actions by regulators, potentially leading to fines and penalties, adverse publicity and damage to our reputation in the marketplace.
 There can be no assurance that we will be able to adapt effectively to any changes in law.
 Furthermore, in some areas of our businesses, we act on the basis of our own or the industry's interpretations of applicable laws or regulations, which may conflict from state to state.
 In the event those interpretations eventually prove different from the interpretations of regulatory authorities, we may be penalized.
 In extreme cases, revocation of a subsidiary's authority to do business in one or more jurisdictions could result from failure to comply with regulatory requirements.
 Due to the complexity, periodic modification and differing interpretations of state insurance laws and regulations, we may not have always been, and we may not always be, in compliance with them.
-In addition, we could face lawsuits by Clients, the insured and other parties for alleged violations of certain of these laws and regulations.
-It is difficult to predict whether changes resulting from new laws and regulations, as well as changes in interpretation of current laws and regulations, will affect the industry or our business and, if so, to what degree.
+In addition, we could face lawsuits by Clients, the insured and other parties for alleged violations of certain of these laws and regulations, will affect the industry or our business and, if so, to what degree.